Lulu White: Mahogany Hall

 Until forcible closure in 1917, White ran a sumptuous 'Octoroon Parlour' known as Mahogany Hall, located at 235 Basin Street.29°57′25.13″N 90°04′20.56″W. The four-story house reportedly cost $40,000 to build (about $1 million in 2008 dollars).
 In 1929, the structure sold for $11,000.

 According to publicity of the time, Mahogany Hall housed 40 women.
 The official brochure for the house also stated that it had five parlors (one of which was a 'Mirrored Parlor') and fifteen bedrooms, each with its own adjoining bathroom.
 Famous Storyville photographer E. J. Bellocq's surviving photographs of the house attest to its abundance of elegant furnishings, huge chandeliers and potted ferns.
 The building housed several expensive oil paintings, Tiffany stained glass windows and other works of art.

 One of the things that set Mahogany Hall apart at the time was its refusal to play by the racial segregation laws of the time, and it was the only interracial brothel in New Orleans.
 It deliberately hired both white and black prostitutes.

 Other pamphlets featured photographs and biographies of each of the 'Octoroon' girls.
 They also contained a supposed picture of Miss White, but it was actually another picture of Victoria Hall, one of the Octoroons.
 Aside from Miss Hall, other known residents of Mahogany Hall included Emma Sears (The Colored Carmencita), Clara Miller, Estelle Russell, Sadie Reed and Sadie Levy.
 Kid Ross, Tony Jackson, and Jelly Roll Morton were among the pianists who performed for the clients in Mahogany Hall.

 Mahogany Hall served as a House for the Unemployed in the mid-1940s but was demolished in 1949.
 The building was one of the last serving brothel structures in the area to be demolished.

 In addition to Mahogany Hall, White operated an adjacent drinking establishment at 1200 Bienville Street on the corner of Basin, called "Lulu White's Saloon".
 The Saloon opened in 1912 and, with the onset of Prohibition, changed to a soft drink bar.
 Throughout the twenties, White was brought in on charges of violating the Volstead Act.
-In 1929, she sold the Bienville property to New Orleans businessman Leon Heymann.
-White's Saloon building on Bienville Street was one of the handful of Storyville buildings to survive past the 1940s, but was extensively damaged during Hurricane Betsy in 1965, losing its second story; the ground floor remains in modified condition as a 1 story building.
+On March 5, 1929, the Mahogany Hall Stomp a song dedicated to Lulu White's Mahogany Hall was written by Spencer Williams and first recorded by Louis Armstrong and the Savoy Ballroom Five and released around April 1929.
+That same year Lulu sold the Bienville property to New Orleans businessman Leon Heymann.
+White's Saloon building on Bienville Street was one of the handful of Storyville buildings to survive past the 1940s, but was extensively damaged during Hurricane Betsy in 1965, losing its second story; the ground floor remains in modified condition as a one-story building.